Pulp and Paper Workers Federation of Australia: History

 The union was federally registered in 1913 as the Australian Paper Mill Employees' Union, at which time it represented workers in Victorian paper mills.
 A state-based Paper Mill Employees' Union had previously existed in Victoria since at least 1909.
 Workers manufacturing paper bags were added to the union in 1916.
 The union initially opposed increased duties on imported paper products, but reversed their position by the 1920s due to the impact of competition from Japanese imports.
 The union began operating in South Australia by the early 1940s.

 The union faced difficulties in New South Wales due to the Australian Workers' Union having asserted control of paper workers in that state, and following negotiations in 1924, the union refrained from organising NSW workers until 1942.
 In 1943, having recruited members at the Australian Paper Manufacturers mills in Sydney, the APMEU applied for an award for NSW workers in the Commonwealth Industrial Court, alleging that the AWU had engaged in "neglect" and "indifference" towards paper workers; the court denied the claims.
 In 1943, the union sought sick leave for their members at APM, which was only being granted to AWU members.
-Two jundred APMEU members went on strike over the issue, but the Commonwealth Industrial Court rejected the claim, finding that the AWU had the exclusive right to represent workers in the paper milling industry in New South Wales.
+Two hundred APMEU members went on strike over the issue, but the Commonwealth Industrial Court rejected the claim, finding that the AWU had the exclusive right to represent workers in the paper milling industry in New South Wales.
 The AWU responded to the court challenge by having their own members strike in protest against the APMEU attempts to organise there; the APMEU returned to work during the AWU strike.
 The Amalgamated Building Trades' Federation, the Electricians' Union and the Ironworkers' Union sided with the APMEU in the dispute.
 In May 1943, the court restrained further workers from joining the APMEU at the APM mills, but allowed existing members to decide whether they would remain.
 The APMEU sought to challenge the decision in the High Court of Australia, but was unsuccessful.